hivejs/docs/developing_components__plugins/server-side_interfaces.md

 calls hooks registered for the provided name `hook` with `args`.

 ### http
+Package: `hive-core`

-This is a koa instance, created by hive-http.
+This is a koa instance.

 #### http.use([path:String], middleware:Generator)
 The router middleware is added right before the http server is started, so any middleware you add via `http.use()` will execute before the router.